-Patella luxation, or knee dislocation, can occur in any dog breed but is disproportionately found in small or toy breed dogs.
-This issue ranges in severity from a patella (knee cap) that can be luxated (dislocated) only in extreme extension – the leg is fully stretched out – and then snaps readily into place, to a patella that is permanently luxated toward the center of the dog’s body.
+Patella luxation, or knee dislocation, is all too common in smaller breed dogs and can range in severity from a knee that can be luxated (dislocated) only in when extreme stress in placed on the knee (and that it quickly returns into position to a patella (knee) that is permanently luxated toward the center of the dog’s body, which we call medial.

-One of the causes of patella luxation is an abnormal shape of the lower portion of the femur.
-Normally at the end of the bone is a groove.
-In many small breed dogs, this groove is too shallow and cannot hold the knee in place.
+One of the causes of patella luxation is an abnormal shape of the bottom end of the femur (see image below), resulting in a shallow groove that the knee cap (patella) normally sits in.

-Another cause is a displacement of the quadriceps tendon’s attachment to the tibia, which is the bone below the femur.
-This results in a medial (towards the body) displacement the muscle is flexed.
+The other major cause is a displacement of the quadriceps tendon’s attachment to the tibia, so that the patella is displaced toward the medial aspect of the body when the quadriceps muscle is flexed.

 Patellar luxation is a common condition.
 Four grades of dislocation are recognized: